rjury-sumo/sumologic-cse-python-sdk/scripts/insights/readme.md

 This can be using the DSL (-query) or using client side filtering such as confidence score or a regex vs the json-ified payload.
 The script will add a comment to each insight before changing it's status and resolution using the supplied params.

-For example to close all open insights but only a max of 5 use:
+### Example 1: close all open insights but only a max of 5 use:
 ```
 python resolve_insights.py --endpoint 'us2' --limit 5 --query='-status:"closed"'
 ```

-To close insights created over 70 days ago that are not closed.
+### Example 2: close insights created over 70 days ago that are not closed.
 For testing here limit 1 is set to only close one insight.
 ```
 python3 resolve_insights.py --endpoint 'https://api.sumologic.com/api/sec' --daysold 70  --limit 1 --query='-status:"closed"'